Why are COVID cases surging in India? | DW | 22.04.2021

 On Thursday, the Supreme Court likened the situation to a "national emergency" and directed Prime Minister Narendra Modi's government to prepare a national plan on oxygen supply, essential drugs and vaccinations.

-In a DW interview, health expert Gautam Menon talks about the reasons behind the skyrocketing infections in India and what needs to be done to bring the situation back under control.
+In an interview with DW, health expert Gautam Menon talks about the reasons behind the India's skyrocketing infections and what needs to be done to bring the situation back under control.

 DW: What has contributed to this massive surge in coronavirus cases in India?